 Mallaig to Glenfinnan: 26 miles, 40 minutes

 We were here under less than ideal weather conditions.
-The Aqueduct looks rather dreary in rainy weather.
+The Viaduct looks rather dreary in rainy weather.
 Hopefully, you will have better luck, but it is Scotland, and wee bit of rain here and there is expected.

 Glenfinnan to Glencoe: 33 miles, 50 minutes